Attracting Hummingbirds and Butterflies to Your Garden

 As for plants, Gerchman mentions that the “classic” choice is Butterfly Bush.
 “When we get a shipment in here, sometimes there are clouds of butterflies attracted to them.”
 (NOTE: Butterfly Bush can be invasive under certain growing conditions.
 Find out more from your local university extension service.)
 Another choice is Butterfly Weed, which when growing wild is also known by the less attractive name, Pleurisy Root.

 Female butterflies locate and lay eggs on plants that provide food for caterpillars such as Dill, Holly Hock, Milkweed, and Sunflowers.

-- Annuals to attract butterflies include Lantana, Marigold, Nasturtium, and Sunflowers.
+- Annuals: Lantana, Marigold, Nasturtium, and Sunflowers.

-- Good shrubs to attract butterflies are Blueberry bushes and Lilac.
+- Shrubs: Blueberry bushes and Lilac.

 Work with a savvy landscaper and custom-design your garden to attract hummingbirds and butterflies.

 Updated May 10, 2018.